mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 We talked about the fact that we should use our thumbs more, let's assign them the most used keys: space, backspace, return, and tab.

+Esc and Delete are accessible through combos: by pressing the two left thumb keys we'll get the Escape key, by doing the same on the right we get the Delete key.

 Furthermore we'll need layers to fit everything into this keyboard, thumbs will be responsible for all the layer switching thanks to layer-tap we just talked about.
 -->